+• The following options, which require state information to be shared across multiple devices, are not supported in a stacking configuration:

+- Transparent HA

+- IPS Quarantine.
+As a workaround, use SMS Responder to propagate IPS Quarantine to stack members.

+- · Scan/sweep filters

-- The following options, which require state information to be shared across multiple devices, are not supported in a stacking confguration: - Transparent HA - IPS Quarantine.
-As a workaround, use SMS Responder to propagate IPS Quarantine to stack members. - Scan/sweep flters - Policy-based rate limits - SSL inspection (9200TXE devices only) - The SMS is required to manage the stack and any stack members.
-You cannot manage the stack from the device CLI. - All stack members must use consistent sets of inspection profles to ensure inspection policies are applied consistently, regardless of which device inspects the trafc.
+- · Policy-based rate limits

+- The SMS is required to manage the stack and any stack members.
+You

+cannot manage the stack from the device CLI.

+- All stack members must use consistent sets of inspection profiles to ensure inspection policies are applied consistently, regardless of which device inspects the traffic.